Matsushima

 What is Matsushima?

-" Matsushima " is the collective name for approximately 260 islands located in and around Matsushima Bay in northeastern Miyagi Prefecture.
+" Matsushima " is the collective name for approximately 260 islands located inside and outside Matsushima Bay in northeastern Miyagi Prefecture.

 Matsushima Bay is a fairly large bay that stretches from Higashimatsushima City to Shichigahama Town in Miyagi County, but Matsushima Kaigan Station and other spots that Chika visits in the story are all located in Matsushima Town

-The railway lines that run through Matsushima Town are
+The railway lines that run through Matsushima Town include JR East's Tohoku Main Line and Senseki Line.

-Senseki also a route called Senseki Tohoku Line that runs from Sendai Station to Shiogama Station via the Tohoku Main Line, then enters the Senseki Line tracks within Matsushima Town and heads towards Ishinomaki Station from Takajomachi Station
+There is also a train that runs on a route called Senseki Tohoku Line that runs from Sendai Station to Shiogama Station via the Tohoku Main Line, then enters the Senseki Line tracks in Matsushima Town and heads towards Ishinomaki Station from Takajomachi Station

 As for roads, there are roads such as the Sanriku Expressway, which connects Sendai City and Hachinohe City in Aomori Prefecture, National Route 45, which connects Sendai City and Aomori City, and National Route 346, which connects Sendai City and Ichinoseki City in Iwate Prefecture, so access to Matsushima from Sendai and other parts of the Sanriku region is relatively easy.